tonsky/tonsky.me/site/blog/unicode/index.md

 1. Swift: just stdlib.
 Swift does the right thing by default.

+1. UPD: Erlang/Elixir seem to be doing the right thing, too.

 1. For other languages, there’s probably a library or binding for ICU.

 1. Roll your own.
 Unicode [publishes](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) rules and tables in a machine-readable format, and all the libraries above are based on them.